KevinBatdorf/auth-license-server/README.md

 ## Webhooks overview

 Webhooks are available to admins by requesting one on `/api/webhooks/create` by a user with an `ADMIN` role.
 This is a long-lived token that gives access to pre defined commands.
 See `/lib/webhooks` for the basic commands I added.
 Sending a POST request to `/api/webhooks` with the function name in kebab case `action: create-user` and the required payload will result in a successful execution.

+You can create users with a license from your main application, for example, after a sucessful item is purchased from your store. the access token can be then used on a 3rd server to provice access to resources.